rald/JSTextTwist/README.md

 # TextTwist
-TextTwist in HTML5, javascript and PHP
+TextTwist in HTML5 and JavaScript